 - Update our dividend income spreadsheet.
 This is the best part.
 Record all our holdings and the dividend income they generate.
 It always puts a smile on my face to see this “paycheck” we don’t have to work for.
 But there is an enormous psychological benefit too: focusing on dividend income rather than price fluctuations makes it easier to stick to our investment plan.

-Once you’re up and running with a discount brokerage account and a written financial plan, it only takes a few hours a year (at most) to tune-up a solid dividend-paying portfolio of quality stocks.
+Once you’re up and running with a discount brokerage account (I use QTrade and love them) and a written financial plan, it only takes a few hours a year (at most) to tune-up a solid dividend-paying portfolio of quality stocks.
 The average financial advisor charges 1-2% of assets under management (AUM) every year to do the same job, and usually with lower total returns to boot.
 What would 1-2% of your portfolio be?
 You’ve worked hard for your money.
 Instead of throwing it away, put it to work using BTSX to build your portfolio.
 It’s probably easier than you think.

 It takes time and real money to maintain this site.
 If you find this information useful, please consider donating to keep DividendStrategy.ca ad-free.
 Thank you!
 (I’m not trying to get rich . . .
 20% of donations are given to Doctors Without Borders)

 TC Energy Corp increased their dividend by 7.4% to $3.48 – a reassuring development.
 Average yield remains very strong at 5.83%.